 Description and Requirements:

-HHS IEA and The Partnership Center offers interns a unique opportunity to gain valuable professional experience and build leadership skills.
+The Partnership Center offers interns a unique opportunity to gain valuable professional experience and build leadership skills.
 Our hands-on internship program is designed to mentor and cultivate leaders, strengthen their understanding of the Department, and prepare them for future service opportunities.
-We typically select two interns for each of the Spring, Summer and Fall academic semesters.
+We typically select two interns for each of the Spring, Summer, and Fall academic semesters.

-Depending on an intern’s interests and skill set, s/he may focus on a particular area of the Partnership Center’s work, but interns support the work of the entire office.
-They are supervised by the Intern Coordinator, who works with the Director to develop each intern’s portfolio.
+Depending on an intern’s interests and skill set, s/he/they may focus on a particular area of the Partnership Center’s work, but interns support the work of the entire office.
+They are supervised by Center staff, who work with the Director to develop each intern’s portfolio.

-- A unique view of policy from inside the executive branch of government, including the potential to interact with White House staff;
+- A unique view of policy from inside the executive branch of government.

 - A chance to develop skills in administration and policy in a team environment;